 US COVID-19 death toll rises as cases hit 750,000

-REUTERS: The US death toll from the novel coronavirus rose to more than 40,000 on Sunday (Apr 19), the highest in the world and almost double the number of deaths in the next highest country Italy, according to a Reuters tally.
+WASHINGTON: The United States COVID-19 death toll rose to more than 40,000 on Sunday (Apr 19), the highest in the world and almost double the number of deaths in the next highest country Italy, according to a Reuters tally.

 The United States has by far the world's largest number of confirmed coronavirus cases, with more than 750,000 infections - a number that has doubled in 13 days.
 New cases on Saturday rose by nearly 29,000, the lowest increase in three days.